arthwang/vsc-prolog/README.md

   * Traverse error lines in the editor by commands, the error/warning message responding to the line is presented in OUTPUT channel.
     * Prolog: Goto next error line (default map to f8)
     * Prolog: Goto previous error line (default map to shift-f8)
+  * Linter can be configured as action upon saving, typing and disabled by setting prolog.linter.run to 'onSave', 'onType' and 'never' respectively

   ![linter](images/linter.gif)